kaplatgithub/kaplatgithub/README.md

 - 👋 Hi, I’m @kaplatgithub
 - 👀 I’m interested in Cloudlets, ODOO and MOODLE
-- 🌱 I’m currently learning Jelastic, GitHub, ODOO, PostgreSQL, Python and MOODLE
+- 🌱 I’m currently learning Virtuzzo(Jelastic), GitHub, ODOO, PostgreSQL, Python and MOODLE

 <!---
 kaplatgithub/kaplatgithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.